bwx0/MPEResearch_WeedDetector/README.md

 - Step 3: Use `yolo_tools/yolo_slicer.py` to augment and convert the exported dataset into one that can directly be used by YOLOv8.
 - Step 4: Use `yolo_tools/yolo_train.py` to train the model with the prepared dataset (the one named `{your_dataset_name}_final`).

+It is recommended to use the same imgsz value (e.g., 640) for both training and inference.
+Otherwise, results may be unreliable, and inference time may be much slower.

 To improve the frame rate, you can lower the `imgsz` for both training and inference, but this comes at the expense of reduced *detection capacity*, in the sense that a reassembled image of size 500x500 can maintain its full detail (without scaling)